 Visitors can explore the beauty of nature or Alpine views, but also enjoy the lively energy of popular bars and restaurants.
 With a little piece of everything, Switzerland will be an unforgettable and once-in-a-lifetime adventure.

-Amongst the historical sites, the modern establishments are also thriving.
-With educational museums, local bars and avant-garde restaurants, Bern is the top place to explore in Switzerland.
+Amongst the historical sites, modern establishments are also thriving.
+With educational museums, local bars, and avant-garde restaurants, Bern is the top place to explore in Switzerland.

 - Culture and Language